-Robert Peters is a landscape and still life painter with a career spanning more than thirty years.
+Robert Peters is a landscape and still-life painter with a career spanning more than thirty-five years.
 He regularly contributes to museum exhibitions such as the Prix de West, Masters of the American West, Quest for the West, and The West Select.
-Robert’s paintings have earned serious recognition by collectors.
-Museum advisor and noted collector John Geraghty commented in a recent art publication, “It has been a pleasure to observe Robert’s continual development and acceptance as one of America’s great landscape painters.”
+Robertís paintings have earned serious recognition by collectors, and several museums have included his paintings as part of their permanent collections.
+His work has steadily earned him the acceptance and recognition as one of Americaís great landscape painters.

 Born in upstate New York and raised in Phoenix, Robert credits his early memories of the Arizona desert with sparking a passion for the outdoors.
 His extensive travels throughout the American Southwest instilled a love for nature.
 Enthusiasm and respect for the natural world continues to be the driving force behind his landscape paintings.